Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Retrochis •24 days ago
+Retrochis •one month ago

 I was sent a free mini puppy kit from Royal canin for free provided I reviewed it and omg WHY royal canin it's supposed to be a decent brand but yet no it's not sadly I will say this honestly where is the meat in it all I see is by-product where is the probiotics it claims to have the food is mainly carbs, after reading the ingredients I was shocked why anyone would feed this food to there pups, I will never feed this food or ever recommend it as what goes into pups now is supposed to help them develop into adults and this I do not see much goodness at allJennifer Rayner •one year ago